907sjl/pdf-splicer/README.md

 or **Source Page** columns will be skipped.
 Any records missing a value in the **Page** column will use the default page number zero.

-Technically, the script produces pages in the destination PDF in the same order as the values in the **Page** column, not necessarily at the exact page number given in the table of contents file.
+Technically, the script produces pages in the same order as the values in the **Page** column, not necessarily at the exact page number given in the table of contents file.
 Having more than one page with the same destination page number will not stop the script from working.
 The ordering of pages that share the same page number is not specified.

+When sequential pages share the same bookmark, the bookmark will only be applied to the first page in the sequence.

 ## Example
 An example table of contents file, [referrals_example_toc](https://github.com/907sjl/pdf-splicer/blob/main/referrals_example_toc.csv),